 Meniere’s disease is a devastating condition that results in severe vertigo, tinnitus, a feeling of fullness in the affected ear, and hearing loss.
-Since these symptoms are so severe and seem to be able to strike at any time, it is important to understand what may trigger an attack.
+Since these symptoms are severe and strike at any time, it is important to understand what may trigger an attack.
 This can lead to fewer episodes and a better ability to perform normal daily activities.
-We’re going to address 3 categories of Meniere’s disease triggers, but then we will look at a natural way to get help that is bringing hope to many with Meniere’s disease and other vertigo conditions.
+We’re going to address 3 categories of Meniere’s disease triggers.
+Also, we will look at a natural way to get help that is bringing hope to many with Meniere’s disease and other vertigo conditions.

 Anything that can affect the inner ear can potentially trigger a Meniere’ flare-up.
 Thus, there are numerous triggers a person could run into throughout the day.
 Here are a few examples of environmental factors that can affect symptoms:

 Some of the more controllable factors regarding Meniere’s disease involve a person’s lifestyle.
 Here are a few changes a person can make to control the frequency and severity of Meniere’s disease flare-ups.